Last Updated on June 3, 2010 by Steven Meurrens

-Mr. C, a Chinese citizen, married Ms. Z, a Canadian Resident.
-She then sponsored him for permanent residence.
-While Mr. C was awaiting his papers, a friend told him that his wife had been seen “in the company” of another man in Toronto.
+In Chen v.
+Canada (Public Safety and Emergency Preparedness),(“Chen“), Mr. Chen, a Chinese citizen, married Ms. Zou, a Canadian permanent resident.
+Ms. Zou then sponsored Mr. Chen for permanent residence.
+While Mr. Chen’s application was in processing, a friend told him that his wife had been seen “in the company” of another man in Toronto.

-He was willing to forgive, and asked her to get an abortion.
+When Mr. Chen arrived in Canada, he discovered that his wife pregnant with another man’s child.
+According to Justice Harrington, Mr. Chen was willing to forgive his wife, and asked her to get an abortion.
 She refused.
 On many occasions she made sexual overtures to him but he was both unwilling and unable to perform.
-She taunted his lack of manhood.
-(Paragraph 5)
+Ms. Chen “taunted Ms. Zou’s lack of manhood.”

 As one would expect, the marriage shortly dissolved thereafter.

-The Court, however, noted that in determining whether a marriage is genuine for the purposes of immigration, one has to consider whether the marriage was genuine in the first place, and whether it was still genuine when the Applicant arrives at a Canadian port of entry.
+Justice Harrington, however, held that in determining whether a marriage is genuine for the purposes of immigration, one has to consider whether the marriage was genuine in the first place, and whether it was still genuine when the Applicant arrives at a Canadian port of entry.

-Regarding Mr. C’s failure to disclose to the interviewing officer the possibility of Ms. Z having an affair, the Court noted that at the time of the interview Ms. Z having an affair was only a rumor, and that the duty of candour did not oblige Mr. C to share mere worries.
+Regarding Mr. Chen’s failure to disclose to immigration officials the possibility of Ms. Zou having an affair, Justice Harrington noted that at the time of the interview Ms. Zou having an affair was only a rumor, and that the duty of candour did not oblige Mr. Chen to share mere worries.
+As Justice Harrington wrote,